appacademy/dotfiles/README.md

   xcode-select --install
   ```

-### Change ownership of `/usr/local` (optional).
+### Change ownership of `/usr/local`.

-This step is optional.
-It will allow you to manage Homebrew and its
+This will allow you to manage Homebrew and its packages without the use
-packages without the use of `sudo`.
-If you choose not to do this, you
+of `sudo`.
+Some packages do not behave well if you do not do this.
-will be prompted for your password during the install step.

 ```
 sudo chown -R "$USER" /usr/local